jdreaver/postgres-experiments/README.md

 - "Physical replication group" is standard HA setup (1 primary, 1+ replicas).
 - Anything that requires logical replication (shard splits, complex migrations, vacuum full, etc) requires logically replicating from the primary physical group to another node.
 This combination is a "logical replication group"
   - Once we are ready to switch over to the logically-replicated node, we can spin up 1+ replicas right beforehand, making it HA.

+Monitoring and some sort of dashboard to get a birds-eye-view of cluster instead of having to `journalctl -f` in many terminals.

 Settings to investigate:
 - `recovery_target_*` stuff https://www.postgresql.org/docs/current/runtime-config-wal.html#RUNTIME-CONFIG-WAL-RECOVERY-TARGET